 If you would like to know more about our work in this area, please contact us on firstname.lastname@example.org.

 The outline timescales for this project are as follows:

 July - August 2017: Write brief for care homes 'test and learn' project and commission the creative practitioner (complete)

-September 2017 - March 2018: Co-design and delivery of care homes 'test and learn' project (underway)
+September 2017 - March 2018: Co-design and delivery of care homes 'test and learn' project (complete)

-January - March 2018: Develop generic creative commissioning frameworks, processes and documentation that can be applied to future projects and shared with other sectors (underway)
+Ongoing: Develop generic creative commissioning frameworks, processes and documentation that can be applied to future projects and shared with other sectors (underway).

-April 2018 onwards: Sharing learning of care homes 'test and learn' project and exploratory conversations with other sectors.
+Ongoing: Sharing learning of care homes 'test and learn' project and exploratory conversations with other sectors (underway).